JuliaTrustworthyAI/.github/profile/README.md

 Taija has been used in the following publications:

+- *Conformal Intent Classification and Clarification for Fast and Accurate Intent Recognition* (Hengst et al. 2024) [upcoming](https://arxiv.org/abs/2403.18973) in ACL’s NAACL Findings 2024[^1].
-- *Faithful Model Explanations through Energy-Constrained Conformal Counterfactuals* (upcoming at [AAAI 2024](https://aaai.org/aaai-conference/aaai-24-technical-program/)).
+- *Faithful Model Explanations through Energy-Constrained Conformal Counterfactuals* (Altmeyer et al. 2024) [published](https://ojs.aaai.org/index.php/AAAI/article/view/28956) in Proceedings of the AAAI Conference on Artificial Intelligence 2024.
-- *Explaining Black-Box Models through Counterfactuals* (Altmeyer, Deursen, and Liem 2023) published in [JuliaCon Proceedings](https://proceedings.juliacon.org/papers/10.21105/jcon.00130).
+- *Explaining Black-Box Models through Counterfactuals* (Altmeyer, Deursen, et al. 2023) [published](https://proceedings.juliacon.org/papers/10.21105/jcon.00130) in JuliaCon Proceedings.
-- *Endogenous Macrodynamics in Algorithmic Recourse* (Altmeyer et al. 2023) presented at [IEEE SaTML 2023](https://satml.org/2023/accepted-papers/).
+- *Endogenous Macrodynamics in Algorithmic Recourse* (Altmeyer et al. 2023) [published](https://ieeexplore.ieee.org/abstract/document/10136130) in Proceedings of the 2023 IEEE Conference on Secure and Trustworthy Machine Learning (SaTML).

+If you have used Taija in your research, please let us know so we can add your publication to the list.

 ## 🔗 Related Software